MicrosoftDocs/architecture-center/docs/reference-architectures/enterprise-integration/simple-enterprise-integration.md

 ### Region

 To minimize network latency, put API Management and Logic Apps in the same region.
-In general, choose the region that's closest to your users.
+In general, choose the region that's closest to your users (or closest to your backend services).

 The resource group also has a region.
 This region specifies where to store deployment metadata and where to execute the deployment template.
 To improve availability during deployment, put the resource group and resources in the same region.